Muzietto/es6-lambda-calculus/README.md

     def NUM_ERROR = MAKE_ERROR num_type

-  now we make sure that TYPED_ADD and TYPED_MULT will operate only on numerals:
+  now we make sure that `TYPED_ADD` and `TYPED_MULT` will operate only on numerals:

     def TYPED_ADD X Y = (AND (ISNUM X) (ISNUM Y)) (MAKE_NUM (ADD (VALUE X) (VALUE Y))) (NUM_ERROR) def TYPED_MULT X Y = (AND (ISNUM X) (ISNUM Y)) (MAKE_NUM (MULT (VALUE X) (VALUE Y))) (NUM_ERROR)

-#### before talking about strings (the third object type) here is a little detour about _lists_; after talking about that, we will be able to represent strings as lists of characters
+###### before talking about strings (the third object type) here is a little detour about _lists_; after talking about that, we will be able to represent strings as lists of characters

 ## lists (see [06-lists.es6](/es6/06-lists.es6))

-  a list is implemented by chaining pairs one inside the other (guess where LISP got the idea from, in the first place...); we start from the empty list, which we chose to represent with `IDENTITY` (aka `ZERO`); but we call the empty list `NIL`
+  a list is implemented by chaining pairs one inside the other (guess where LISP got the idea from, in the first place...); we start from the empty list, which we chose to represent with `IDENTITY` (aka `ZERO`); but we'll rename it to `NIL`

   for example: